QuiltMC/developer-wiki/wiki/introduction/setting-up.md

    3. `"contributors"` can contain entries for anything.
 Use your name as the key and `"Developer"` as the value if you don't know what to put here.
-   4. `"contact"` can contain entries for anything similar to `""contributors"`, but typically people put a `"homepage"` and a `"sources"` entry with a valid URL here.
+   4. `"contact"` can contain entries for anything similar to `""contributors"`, but typically people put a `"homepage"`, a `"sources"`, and a `"issues"` entry with a valid URL here.
    5. Replace `example_mod` with your mod's ID in `"icon"`.
 4. In `"entrypoints"`, replace `com.example.example_mod` with your Maven group and mod ID, and the `ExampleMod` at the end should be the Java class name for your mod.
+The Java class name usually is your mod's name, written in `UpperCamelCase` (So new words simply start by using a uppercase letter and the initial latter is also upper case)
    For example, `io.github.bingus.bingus_mod.BingusMod`.
 5. In `"mixin"`, replace `example_mod` in the file name to your mod's ID.